 On the morning of Holi the celebrations of colour start; this is the most recognised celebration of Holi.

-Technically this is the second day of Holi, called Rangwali Holi.
-And like we see in the media, people take to the streets throwing coloured powder at each other, wiping it on arms and heads, and squirting coloured water and dye everywhere.
+Which is when, like we see in the media, people take to the streets throwing coloured powder at each other, wiping it on arms and heads, and squirting coloured water and dye everywhere.

 Water guns are used to squirt the coloured water and powder is mixed with water in small balloons to throw.
 It’s colourful, alright!

-We wondered what actually happens during the festival…
+But we wondered what actually happens during the festival…

 Do people dance?
 Is the party all at one location?